-The Arkema group is pursuing a series of initiatives and effective measures to reduce its impacts in terms of climate change, air pollution and water pollution.
+The Arkema group is pursuing a series of initiatives and effective measures to reduce its impacts in terms of climate change, air pollution and water pollution by limiting its emissions.

 Greenhouse gas (GHG) emissions

 Curbing greenhouse gas emissions is a priority of the Arkema group.
 This approach can be illustrated by examples such as:

 - installation of stack gas treatment equipment such as the thermal oxidizers at the Pierre-Bénite plant in France and the Changshu plant in China

 - replacement of boilers by more powerful equipment allowing a gas consumption reduction

 - replacement of air-conditioners and cold groups by more powerful models.

 The Arkema group reduced its overall greenhouse gas emissions by 30% from 2013 to 2014 for an objective stated at the end of 2012 of a decrease of 30% by 2020 compared to 2012.
 The objective has already been achieved in 2014 largely thanks to the investment by Arkema in a GHG reducer device at Calvert City (United States).